peterlaurin/group_2/README.md

 plot_functions.py: a script that generates pyplots breaking down gender percentages based on country, field, rank and institution

 Directories:

+make_database: scripts to recerate journals.dv

+make_website: scripts that made javascript files used by website.html

 lily_plots: test code for making pyplots